-Senior officers have also attended a series of webinars conducted internally by CARD-MRI Development Institute, Inc. (CMDI) and by external organizations to strengthen their areas of expertise, to update them on regulatory matters, and to bring in new ideas and practices to the organization.
+Other Bank employees have regularly attended orientations and trainings conducted internally by Compliance Unit, CARD-MRI Development Institute, Inc. (CMDI) and others by external organizations to strengthen their areas of expertise, to update them on regulatory matters, and to bring in new ideas and practices to the organization.
 As part of the capacity-building program of the Bank for its Senior Management, qualified officers were also sent to master's degree and short degree programs, both locally and internationally.
 The Bank's initiatives are only proof that it gives importance to its greatest asset, its people.